 A 2018 International Pollutants Elimination Network (IPEN) study found that Australian firefighters had high PFAS levels in their blood.
-This indicates that firefighters’ use of AFFF makes them high risk for adverse health effects from PFAS than the overall public.
+This indicates that firefighters’ use of AFFF makes them high risk for adverse health effects from PFAS than the general public.

 AFF exposure in military facilities